SeisComP/seiscomp/doc/base/glossary.rst

       the mainshock, the larger and more numerous the aftershocks, and the longer they will continue.

    amplitude
-      a) General term used for an observation of a wave at a particular time.
+      #.
+General term used for an observation of a wave at a particular time.
-      b) QuakeML object.
-Amplitudes are computed, e.g. for computing :term:`magnitudes <magnitude>` of different types.
+      #.
+QuakeML object.
+Amplitudes are computed, e.g. for computing :term:`magnitudes <magnitude>`
+         of different types.
 Another type is the :term:`SNR`.
          Amplitude computation depends on the type.

+      In |scname| magnitudes are computed automatically by :ref:`scautopick` and :ref:`scamp` or interactively by :ref:`scolv`.

    array
       A set of observing sensors at which the observed and sought signal are mostly coherent.